 2. Follow the steps to create a Cycling Down Dementia supporter page, where people can view your progress and sponsor you.
-Connect your supporter page to either Strava (watch this video to find out more) or MapMyFitness (watch this video to find out more) to make sure your activity is tracked.
+Connect your supporter page to Strava so you can start tracking your rides when the challenge kicks off or add your rides manually to make sure your activity is tracked.
+Connect your device here.

 3. Make sure you track every activity you do, otherwise it won’t be counted towards your total.
 You can also manually log your rides if you don't use a tracker.

 4. Mark your calendars to get cycling on 1 November!
 If you’re looking for inspiration and motivation during this time, join our dedicated Facebook group: Cycling Down Dementia - TeamARUK.

 5. You’ll be able to check your progress on the leaderboards and see how you compare to the Cycling Down Dementia community.

 Yes!
 A team can be anyone you like: friends, family, work colleagues or your cycling club.
 When you register, you can create a team or join one if it’s already been set up.
 If you’re in charge of setting up the team, follow these simple steps: